Algorithmic-Personalization/server/DEVELOPMENT.md

 with an error HTTP status code depending on what happened.

-An example CURL request could be:
+An example CURL request to create a participant could be:

 ```bash
 curl -X POST https://ytdpnl.fmdj.fr/api/participant \